 Doris Day's second and last movie with co-star Rod Taylor, The Glass Bottom Boat (1966) is a light romantic comedy that pokes fun at the suburban American cold war/spy fears.
 The Glass Bottom Boat includes a snippet of Que Sera, Sera (Whatever Will Be, Will Be), and was Doris Day's last Top 10 box office movie hit of her career.

-Below, Doris Day has a mermaid mishap at the beginning of The Glass Bottom Boat, co-star Rod Taylor rescues her (costume).
+Below, Doris Day sings the title tune in The Glass Bottom Boat, with co-stars Rod Taylor and Arthur Godfrey.

-One of her last films was the comedy Where Were You When The Lights Went Out (1968).
+One of Doris Day's last films was the comedy Where Were You When The Lights Went Out (1968).
 Her co-stars in Where Were You When The Lights Went Out included Patrick O'Neal, Lola Albright, and comedic stars Robert Morse, Terry-Thomas, Steve Allen, Jim Backus, Ben Blue, and Pat Paulsen.

 (Doris Day & Terry-Thomas 1968 Where Were You When The Lights Went Out Photo: MGM)